Find out what food St. Patrick would have eaten during his life ahead of your own St. Patrick's Day preparations.

 When Saint Patrick was taken as a slave to Ireland from Wales, he survived on foods that today are prized as premium-priced healthy fare.

-That’s according to Regina Sexton, food and culinary historian at University College Cork, who released research on a study into Ireland’s diet in the fifth century as it made the transition from a Pagan to a Christian society.
+That’s according to Regina Sexton, food and culinary historian at University College Cork, who released research on a study in 2016 into Ireland’s diet in the fifth century as it made the transition from a Pagan to a Christian society.

 Dairy produce and cereals were everyday staples.
 St Patrick would have consumed lots of fresh milk, sour milk, thickened milk, colostrum, curds, flavored curd mixtures, butter, and soft and hard cheeses.